Baebel43/team5capstone/Documentation/Signoffs/Video.md

 These calculations already take the GoPro Hero 5’s video compression into account.[2]
 Also, with the interpolation scaling the video to 240FPS, the video will now take 216GB of space.
 With this calculated, the SD card can now fit up to video files.

-### Meeting Syncing with Work Subsystem Constraint
+### Syncing with Work Subsystem

-The video output from the Visual Subsystem shall synchronize with the Work Subsystem.
+The video output from the Visual Subsystem needs to synchronize with the Work Subsystem.
 This is to ensure the user’s visuals are in sync with the current point in the work map they are experiencing.
 For instance, if the video shows the user going up a hill, they will also experience increased resistance due to the work map.
 This will be done by associating each frame recorded or interpolated with a specific distance, and then display each frame depending on the distance the user has traveled in total.
 This constraint is essential to make the replays immersisive to the user.